 Kids are also able to participate in play – which directly affects learning – when they have finger control.

-If fine motor skills are not developed, children would not only struggle to function on a daily basis, they would also not develop the control and finger strength to be able to learn to write.
+If fine motor skills are not developed, children would not only struggle to function on a daily basis, but they would also not develop the control and finger strength to be able to learn to write.

 This would affect their entire schooling career and beyond.